Beneficial Ownership Information Reporting

 F. Company Applicant

-A company applicant is a person who physically or electronically files a business registration application with the state to form an LLC, Corporation, or other legal entity or who files an application to register a non-U.S. to conduct business in the United States.
+A company applicant is a person who physically or electronically files a business registration application with the state to form an LLC, Corporation, or other legal entity, or who files an application to register a non-U.S. entity to conduct business in the United States.

 What penalties apply for failure to file?